Good Morning Readers,

 Treatment is often provided in the school or in a facility just for children.
 The way physical therapy and other services are delivered in the schools varies among the states.
 Talk to your child’s doctor, school, or your local health department if you think your child may qualify for evaluation or treatment services.

 I am working on growing my business in Phoenix, Arizona.
-Integrative Therapy and Wellness, LLC will come to you, your home, your assisted living center, wherever you call home.
+Integrative Therapy and Wellness will come to you, your home, your assisted living center, wherever you call home.
 You may contact me at kimjacob924@gmail.com.

 As always, Thank you for Reading,